acrylian/zenponsive/README.md

 Basic structure
 ----------------

-There are four predefined site widths to choose from:
+There are some predefined site widths you can use:

 - `.zp-w479` – Mobile width
 - `.zp-w767` – Tablet width